Harold Evans: Move to the United States

 In 1984, Evans moved to the United States, where he taught at Duke University in North Carolina and Yale University.
 He was appointed editor-in-chief of The Atlantic Monthly Press and became editorial director of U.S. News & World Report and worked for the New York Daily News.
-In 1986, he was the founding editor of Conde Nast Traveler; unlike other publications, the staff were barred from receiving any free travel or hospitality from the organizations they wrote about.
+In 1986, he was the founding editor of Conde Nast Traveller where, unlike other publications, the staff were barred from receiving any free travel or hospitality from the organisations they wrote about.
 Evans was appointed president and publisher of Random House from 1990 to 1997.
-The authors he edited included William Styron, Calvin Trillin, Neil Sheehan, Gail Sheehy, Edmund Morris, Shelby Foote, Maya Angelou, and Shana Alexander.
 He acquired rights for $40,000 to the memoir, Dreams from My Father, by Barack Obama, then at the start of his political career.
-Gail Sheehy described working with Evans and how he was known for his cryptic comments penciled on the manuscript, "We know this."

-Evans was editorial director and vice chairman of U.S. News & World Report, and The Atlantic Monthly from 1997 to January 2000, when he resigned.
+Evans was editorial director and vice-chairman of U.S. News & World Report, and The Atlantic Monthly from 1997 to January 2000, when he resigned.
 His work The American Century was published in 1998.
 The sequel, They Made America (2004), described the lives of some of the country's most important inventors and innovators.
-Fortune characterized it as one of the best books in the 75 years of that magazine's publication.
+Fortune characterised it as one of the best books in the 75 years of that magazine's publication.
 The book was adapted as a four-part television mini-series that same year and as a National Public Radio special in the US in 2005.

-Evans became a naturalized United States citizen in 1993.
+Evans became a naturalised United States citizen in 1993.
 On 13 June 2011, he became editor-at-large at Reuters.

 Personal life and death

 In 1953, Evans married fellow Durham graduate Enid Parker, with whom he had a son and two daughters; the marriage was dissolved in 1978.
 The couple remained on good terms; Enid Evans died in 2013.
 In 1973, Evans met Tina Brown, a journalist 25 years his junior.
 In 1974, she was given freelance assignments with The Sunday Times in the UK, and in the U.S. by its Colour magazine.
 When a sexual affair emerged between the married Evans and Brown, she resigned and joined the rival The Sunday Telegraph.
 On 20 August 1981, Evans and Brown married at Grey Gardens, in East Hampton, New York, the home of Ben Bradlee, then The Washington Post executive editor, and Sally Quinn.
 Evans and Brown had a son and daughter.

 Evans died in New York City on 23 September 2020 at the age of 92.
-His death was reported by his family and the cause of death given as congestive heart failure.
+The cause of death given was congestive heart failure.